thunderbird89/esf/stories/story-knock-knock.md

 Maria had believed him.
 The weight in his voice, the conviction, the way his own eyes had been red-rimmed like he'd been crying.
 He'd meant every word.

 She didn't know the details.
 Didn't know where Carlos had died or what he'd been fighting.
 But she knew he'd died doing something important.
 Something that mattered.
-Something that had saved lives—maybe millions of them.
+Something that had saved lives - maybe millions of them.

 Maria stood in her living room, looking at the gleaming statuette, and allowed herself to cry.
 Not the raw, jagged grief of the cemetery.
 This was something different.
 Sadness mixed with pride.
 Loss mixed with honor.

 Carlos was gone.
-But what he'd done—what he'd accomplished—that would last forever.
+But what he'd done - what he'd accomplished - that would last forever.

 The Talon on the mantelpiece caught the light, its surface gleaming with that strange, beautiful shine.
 Made of something she didn't recognize, crafted with care, given to honor a sacrifice she couldn't fully understand.